 Q. What is a biocide roof cleaner?

-A. Biocide or foaming disinfectant cleaners are common and typically used in food processing/handling equipment and other industrial applications have found their way to your roof.
-OTC (Home and Hardware stores) cleaning products are sold as; green wash, bio cleaners, bio foams, bio blockers, quats, cationic surfactants, no rinse methods, and citrus odor cleaners.
+A. Biocide or foaming disinfectant cleaners are common and typically used in food processing/handling equipment and industrial applications have found their way to your roof.
+OTC (Home and Hardware stores) cleaning products are sold as; green wash, biocidal cleaner / foam / blockers, cationic surfactants, no rinse method, and citrus oil/odor cleaners.

 QUATS and surfactant cleaning products are sprayed on the roof, not rinsed off and will require 3-6 months and adequate rainfall to see results.
-Ex: alkyl benzene ammonium chloride.
-Follow up cleanings are an additional cost and a frequent disruption to your community.
-Cleaning with Quaternary Ammonium Compounds requires repeating the process in 3 – 6 months depending on where you live.
-This is NOT a cost-effective, long term solution.
+Cleaning with Quaternary Ammonium Compounds is NOT a cost-effective, long term solution.

 - FACT: Bleach and TSP (Tri sodium phosphate) will corrode metal (even in weak concentrations) and High-Strength Chlorine Bleach (Pool Chlorine 12.5%) widely used, will accelerate the damage – especially when the roof is not rinsed.

 - FACT: No Roofing Manufacturer in the US recommends the High-Strength Chlorine Bleach solutions that are applied and left on roof all over Florida and increasingly throughout the US.